-The program memory space of AT8F2481 is 4K words.
+The program memory space of AT8BM84A is 4K words.
 Therefore, the Program Counter (PC) is 12-bit wide in order to address any location of program memory.

 Some locations of program memory are reserved as interrupt entrance.
 Power-On Reset vector is located at 0x000.
+Software interrupt vector is located at 0x001.
 Internal and external hardware interrupt vector is located at 0x004.

-AT8F2481 provides instruction LGOTO, LCALL to address 4K location of program space.
+AT8BM84A provides instruction LGOTO, LCALL to address 4K location of program space.
 (Note: In enhanced instruction set version, LGOTO and LCALL instruction have the ability to address any location of program memory in 4K words in an instruction words)